-- Policy 8.H.1.
-Project conditions shall require compliance with all applicable provisions of the Noise Element and the County Noise Ordinance. - GOAL 9.
-Permit the productive and beneficial development of alternative energy sources, including geothermal resources, consistent with the objectives of Goal I and national and local interests.
+Policy 8.H.1.
+Project conditions shall require compliance with all applicable provisions of the Noise Element and the County Noise Ordinance.

+GOAL 9.
+Permit the productive and beneficial development of geothermal resources consistent with the objectives of Goal I and national and local interests.